brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 2/Ephesians 2 11 bht.md

 2. "Uncircumcision is thus held out to the Ephesians as a mark of pollution.
 By taking from the Ephesians the token of sanctification, he deprives them also of the thing signified."
 3. "He calls it, Uncircumcision in the flesh, because they bore the mark of their pollution; but, at the same time, he suggests that their uncircumcision was no hinderance to their being spiritually circumcised by Christ."

+### Philip Schaff:
+1. "The exhortation, as is evident, is to recall both their previous and present condition, since the contrast is to heighten their gratitude."
+2. "The Gentiles were thus called, in accordance with the fact, but the name was contemptuously bestowed by the Jews."
+3. "The Apostle does not undervalue circumcision, but suggests that the true circumcision is of the heart, to which the external sign was designed to point."

 ### Archibald T. Robertson:
 1. "This conjunction applies to the Gentile Christians the arguments in Ephesians 2:1-10."
 2. "The abstract words are used to describe Gentiles and Jews as in Galatians 5:6; Romans 2:27."